 Conclusion

 HIV-infected infants have some impairment in their humoral and cellular responses to routine immunisations.
-However as many of the infants in the studies reviewed were born to mothers who started ART a short time before delivery, and were not exclusively breastfed, future studies will be needed to determine whether the same changes in immune responses are present when mothers and infants undertake optimal HIV treatment, PMTCT and feeding practices.
+However, as many of the infants in the studies reviewed were born to mothers who started ART a short time before delivery as part of PMTCT programmes, and were not exclusively breastfed, future studies will be needed to determine whether the same changes in immune responses are present when mothers and infants undertake optimal HIV treatment, PMTCT and feeding practices.
 The clinical importance of these findings is unknown, as the risk of vaccine-preventable infection in HIV-infected infants compared to HIV-unexposed infants has not been determined.

 HIV-exposed, uninfected infants and those with CMV have alterations in their vaccine responses, but the evidence does not support changes to the vaccine schedule in these groups.
 Protecting infants from infection before their first vaccines, for example by maternal immunisation, is important in all infants, even more so in HIV-exposed, uninfected and HIV-infected infants, who are less likely to be protected than HIV-unexposed infants.
 Maternal immunisation is a key part of global efforts to reduce neonatal and infant infectious morbidity and mortality.
 A better understanding of the mechanisms by which maternal infection and immune responses influence the developing infant immune system are critical to ensuring the success of new vaccines.